“A very sharp junior punching above her call”

 She has experienced a number of planning and environmental law cases, including an appeal against the refusal of planning permission, a prosecution brought by the environment agency, waste disposal contracts, and odour and noise nuisance cases.

-Rebecca is recommended for Construction law in Chambers UK & The Legal 500.
+Rebecca has been recommended for Construction law in Chambers UK & The Legal 500.